 Requiring that q(t) is t-optimal at every time t then implies that the information acquisition strategy is most informative about ω at every history and maximizes expected payoffs given any exogenous stopping time.
-In our Gaussian environment, such a strategy also maximizes expected payoffs even when the stopping time can be endogenously chosen; this follows from a result of Greenshtein (1996) (see Lemma 7 in the appendix).
-It follows that whenever a uniformly optimal strategy exists, it must be the optimal strategy in our problem.22 It remains to show that under Assumption 3, a uniformly optimal strategy does exist, and has the structure described in Theorem 2.
+In our Gaussian environment, such a strategy also maximizes expected payoffs even when the stopping time can be endogenously chosen; this generalizes a result of Greenshtein (1996) to our continuous-time setting (see Lemma 5 in Appendix A.2).
+It follows that whenever a uniformly optimal strategy exists, it must be the optimal strategy in our problem.16 It remains to show that under Assumption 4, a uniformly optimal strategy does exist, and has the structure described in Theorem 2.